rogerbinns/apsw/doc/build.rst

 setup.py
 ========

-Short story:  You run :file:`setup.py`
+Short story: You run :file:`setup.py` but you should ideally follow the :ref:`recommended way <recommended_build>` which will also fetch needed components for you.

 +-------------------------------------------------------------+-------------------------------------------------------------------------+
 | Command                                                     |  Result                                                                 |